 - Maximum wood moisture content should not exceed 20%.
-A moisture content of 15-18% will deliver best efficiency. - An easy way of checking wood moisture content is to knock the ends of the two pieces of wood together.
-If the wood is moist, the sound will be slightly muffled.
+A moisture content of 15-18% will deliver best efficiency - An easy way of checking wood moisture content is to knock the ends of the two pieces of wood together.
+If the wood is moist, the sound will be slightly muffled - It is a good idea to take the wood into the house a day before it is to be used.